rysawaki/Affective_SIA/docs/experiments/06_parameter_sweep.md

 2.  **Quantitative Impact:**
     * As shown in the graph, increasing $\alpha$ from 0.1 to 2.0 results in an approximately **5-fold increase** in final Identity strength.

+3.  **Variance and Diversity:**
+    * The error bars indicate that higher sensitivity also leads to higher variance.
+This suggests a **high-risk, high-reward** dynamic: sensitive agents have the potential for profound identity formation but are also subject to greater instability depending on the interaction quality.

 ## 4. Conclusion: Vulnerability is Strength